dmhacker/temple/README.md

 ```

 Using only C++11 templates, it's possible to construct and use Church numerals!
-In true Church numeral fashion, all numeric operations are implemented without
+Interestingly, all numeric operations are implemented without using explicit recursion -
-using recursion at all, only taking advantage of the properties of Church numerals.
+this is accomplished by taking advantage of the properties of Church numerals.

 All implementation details can be found in __include/temple__.
 Tests are in the __tests__ directory.
 Temple itself has no external dependencies;